 2 drops of Mandarin – Citrus nobilis

 “You can also add this massage oil blend to a bath to lower stress levels.
 Add a small amount just before getting in, swirl the oil into the bathwater, lie back and inhale the relaxing aromas.”

-*If you have any concerns around you or your babies’ health during pregnancy you should consult your Midwife or Obstetrician.
-The use of essential oils are complimentary to your wellbeing during your pregnancy and do not take the place of orthodox medical care*
+*If you have any concerns about you or your babies’ health during pregnancy you should consult your Midwife or Obstetrician.
+The use of essential oils is complimentary to your well-being during your pregnancy and does not take the place of orthodox medical care*